Krillle/homebridge-signalk/README.md

 `"lowGasLevel" : "50.0"` Low tank (battery) warning if tank level is at or below
 `"lowBallastLevel" : "50.0"` Low tank (battery) warning if tank level is at or below

-`"removeDevicesNotPresent": false` If set to `true` devices not present in API keys are removed from HomeKit
+`"removeDevicesNotPresent": false` If set to `true` devices which are not present in API keys (after restart of Signal K server) are removed from HomeKit (at start of Homebridge server)

 `"ignoredPaths": ["key","key"]` List of API keys for which you don't want to have a device in HomeKit.
-Devices will be deleted from HomeKit if present already.
+Devices will be deleted from HomeKit if already present.

 `"displayNames": ["key":"Display Name","key":"Display Name"]` List of API keys and display names to use for them in HomeKit.
 Saves the effort to rename the in HomeKit manually.
 Spaces and Umlaut are allowed.